BNP warns U.S. fine may 'far exceed' $1.1 billion provision

-PARIS/WASHINGTON French bank BNP Paribas (BNPP.PA) has warned it might be hit with a fine far in excess of the $1.1 billion that it set aside last year to cover litigation costs linked to potential breaches of U.S. sanctions on countries including Iran.
+PARIS French bank BNP Paribas (BNPP.PA) has warned it might be hit with a fine far in excess of the $1.1 billion (652.29 million pounds) that it set aside last year to cover litigation costs linked to potential breaches of U.S. sanctions on countries including Iran.

-An eventual settlement is likely to be closer to $2 billion, and also will likely involve a guilty plea, a person familiar with the matter said.

-The person declined to say whether the bank itself or one of its units would be required to plead guilty to criminal charges.
-A plea at the parent company level could more severely constrain the bank's ability to do business in the United States.

 The warning from France's biggest bank comes as the global banking industry faces mounting legal woes due to investigations into a string of alleged misdeeds, including fixing benchmark interest rates and manipulating foreign-exchange markets.